-- 2 Remove the band from the watch. - 3 Select an option: - To install Instinct 2 bands, align one side of the new band with the holes on the watch, push in the exposed watch pin, and press the band into place. - NOTE: Make sure the band is secure.
-The watch pin should align with the holes on the watch. - To install QuickFit 22 bands, remove the watch pin from the Instinct 2 band, replace the watch pin on the watch, and press the new band into place.
+- 2 Select an option: - To install Instinct 3 bands, align the new band with the holes on the watch, push in the watch pin, and press the band into place. - NOTE: Make sure the band is secure.
+The watch pin should align with the holes on the watch. - To install compatible QuickFit bands, install a compatible watch pin on the watch, and press the new band into place.